 Fill out the online form with all required information, or

 Complete the mail-in registration form.
-Print the form and mail it in with a $3.00 check or money order (to cover processing), payable to the Direct Marketing Association, to the address on the form.
+Print the form and mail it in with a $5.00 check or money order (to cover processing), payable to the ANA, to the address on the form.

 PROCEDURES FOR DISPUTED BILLS

-If you believe there is an error on your bill or have a question about your service, please call The Ponderosa Telephone Company customer support at 559-868-6000 or toll free in California 1-800-682-1878.
-If you are not satisfied with The Ponderosa Telephone Company’s response, submit a complaint to the California Public Utilities Commission (CPUC) by visiting https://www.cpuc.ca.gov/consumer-support/file-a-complaint.
-Billing and service complaints are handled by the CPUC’s Consumer Affairs Branch (CAB), which can be reached by the following means if you prefer not to submit your complaint online: Telephone: 1-800-649-7570 (8:30 a.m. to 4:30 p.m., Monday through Friday); Mail: California Public Utilities Commission, Consumer Affairs Branch, 505 Van Ness Avenue, Room 2003, San Francisco, CA 94102.
+If you believe there is an error on your bill or have a question about your service, please call Ponderosa at 1-559-868-6000 or toll free within California at 1-800-682-1878.
+If you are not satisfied with Ponderosa’s response, submit a complaint to the California Public Utilities Commission (CPUC) by visiting cpuc.ca.gov/consumer-support/file-a-complaint.
+Billing and service complaints are handled by the CPUC’s Consumer Affairs Branch (CAB), which can be reached by the following means if you prefer not to submit your complaint online: Telephone: 1-800-649-7570 (8:30 a.m. to 4:30 p.m., Monday through Friday); Mail: California Public Utilities Commission, Consumer Affairs Branch, 505 Van Ness Avenue, San Francisco, CA 94102.

 If you have limitations hearing or speaking, dial 711 to reach the California Relay Service, which is for those needing direct assistance relaying telephone conversations, as well their friends, family, and business contacts.
 If you prefer having your calls immediately answered in your mode of communication, dial one of the toll-free language-specific numbers below to be routed to the California Relay Service provider.